 It is quite special to experience Nyepi in Bali, so if you happen to be there do take part in observing this silence and make sure you empty your plans for the day!

 Ogoh-Ogoh: This is the day before Nyepi, which is also like the Balinese New Year’s Eve.
-It’s a massive celebration that will take place throughout the entire island and there will be a lot of dance, drums, music and parades.
-There will be giant structures of demons, called Ogoh-Ogoh, that are made of bamboo and paper and will be paraded before being burned at the end of the night.
+It’s a massive celebration that takes place throughout the entire island with a lot of dance, drums, music and parades.
+Giant structures of demons, called Ogoh-Ogoh, that are made of bamboo and paper are paraded before being burned at the end of the night.
 This signifies the chasing away of demons so that the year starts afresh the next day!

 Galungan: This is another very important festival in Bali to celebrate the creation of the universe and the victory of good over evil.
 The Balinese Hindus believe that on this 10-day period, the spirits of their ancestors will visit them and hence they will be welcoming these spirits with prayers and offerings.